 Which Presentation Tool Do You Like?

-There’s no one-size-fits-all solution when it comes to PowerPoint alternatives.
+There’s no one-size-fits-all solution when it comes to Microsoft PowerPoint alternatives.
 LibreOffice is probably the closest real clone that you’ll find, but Zoho Show and Google Slides are both great if you prefer a cloud-based tool over a desktop tool.

 On the other hand, SlideDog, Visme, and Sozi are all intentionally designed to be different from traditional presentation software — and if you’ve always felt limited by options like PowerPoint, or if you’ve been looking for something more hip or modern, you’ll probably love these.